naashonomics/perl_snippets/README.md

 ```
  my $filename = shift || "linesfile.txt";
 ```

- a semicolon is used to separate statements.
+Semicolon is used to separate statements.

 ```